 Why ADSA Approved luminaires?

 The Australasian Dark Sky Alliance (ADSA) is dedicated to reducing light pollution.
-The ADSA Approved luminaires listed on this site, conform with dark sky principles specific to Australian standards and guidelines including AS4282 and the Draft National Light Pollution Guidelines for Wildlife.
+The ADSA Approved luminaires listed on this site, conform with dark sky principles specific to Australasian standards and guidelines including AS/NZS 4282:2019 and the Australian Federal Draft National Light Pollution Guidelines for Wildlife.

 This list should be used as a tool for councils, designers and end-users who are looking at installing new lighting systems or upgrading existing lighting installations, that are considerate of the night sky, ecosystems, wildlife and human health and comfort.

 * Luminaires that are adjustable in the upward direction will have UWL assessed in their maximum up cast angle position.

 ** Defined as percentage of energy between 400nm to 500nm as a percentage of total energy.